petershin/liferay-learn/docs/dxp/latest/en/liferay-development/data-sets/data-set-views/data-set-view-actions.md

 1. Under Action Behavior, enter a *Confirmation Message*.

-1. Choose the Message Type: Warning, Info, Secondary, Success, and Danger.
+1. Choose the *Message Type*: Warning, Info, Secondary, Success, and Danger.

 To create status messages for [async](#async-action) and [headless](#headless-action) actions,

 1. Follow the steps to [create a data set view *Item Action*](#adding-actions-to-the-data-set-view).

-1. Select either *Async* or *Headless* as the type.
+1. Select *Async* or *Headless* as the type.

 1. Under Status Messages, select the *Success* tab and enter a success message.